SNAP Benefits in Nebraska: How to Apply and Qualify

 EBT Deposit Schedule in Nebraska

-In Nebraska, your SNAP benefits are deposited between the 1st and 5th of each month.
-The specific day is determined by the last digit of the head-of-household's Social Security number, helping you plan your shopping.
+In Nebraska, SNAP benefits are deposited monthly between the 1st and 5th.
+Your specific date depends on the last digit of your Social Security Number.
+Knowing your deposit day helps you plan your grocery budget.

-You can find your specific payment date in our Nebraska deposit schedule.
+You can find your exact payment date in our Nebraska deposit schedule.

 See Nebraska EBT deposit schedule for 2025